arbll/httplog/README.md

   -h	Show usage
   -aperiod duration
-    	The traffic will be monitored [aperiod] time back to raise threshold alerts. (default 2m0s) -logpath string
+    	An alert will be generated if the trafic for the past <aperiod> minutes exceed the given threshold. (default 2m0s) -logpath string
-    	Path to the common format log file. (default "access.log") -rperiod duration
+    	Path to the common log format file. (default "access.log") -rperiod duration
     	Frequency at which reports will be generated. (default 10s) -threshold int